Antarctic Peninsula Adventure Cruise 2023

 Join Bill’s Trips guides for a trip of a lifetime, to ski, snowboard, trek or kayak the incredible Antarctic Peninsula.
-Board your luxury Antarctic cruise ship in Ushuaia, South America, then set sail to explore and ski the amazing mountains and glaciers of the white continent.
+Board the Ocean Albatross polar cruise ship in Ushuaia, South America, then set sail to explore and ski the amazing mountains and glaciers of the white continent.
 Bill’s Trips have partnered to offer you the most amazing experience on the planet.
-“I feel blessed to have guided guests on this adventure for 5 seasons, and am sooo looking forward to getting back down there in 2022!” – Bill.
+“I feel blessed to have guided guests on this adventure since 2016, and am sooo looking forward to getting back down there in 2023!” – Bill.

 How fit and experienced do I have to be?